-Change of ownership policy is addressed in the BMS Manual Chapter 300, Provider Participation Requirements and additional information may be found on the fiscal agent's website.
+Change of ownership policy is addressed in the BMS Manual Chapter 300 Provider Participation Requirements and additional information may be found on the fiscal agent's website, see BMS Manual Chapter 100 General Administration and Information for information on the fiscal agent.

-518.12 CASH PAYMENTS
+518.12 REPORTING OF CASH PAYMENTS

-Pharmacies are encouraged to report to the BMS when a member pays cash for prescriptions that would otherwise be covered by Medicaid or considered for reimbursement upon a call to the pharmacy prior authorization vendor, or when the pharmacy provider suspects overutilization by the member.
+Pharmacies are encouraged to report to BMS when a member pays cash for prescriptions that would otherwise be covered by Medicaid or considered for reimbursement upon a call to the Pharmacy Prior Authorization Vendor, or when the pharmacy provider suspects overutilization by the member.
 The cash waiver form used for this reporting is available on the BMS website.
 Information collected through this process may be used for member lock-in consideration.